 A loss on deposits can occur when a bank, credit union, or other financial institution becomes insolvent or bankrupt.
 If you incurred this type of loss, you can choose one of the following ways to deduct the loss.

-- As a casualty loss.

-- As an ordinary loss.

-- As a nonbusiness bad debt.
+- As a casualty loss (to the extent the loss doesn't exceed your personal casualty dains). - As a nonbusiness bad debt.